bormaxi8080/starred/README.md

 ## JavaScript

+- [nordszamora/Stealth-Message](https://github.com/nordszamora/Stealth-Message) - StealthMessage is a designed platform that allows users to send and receive anonymous messages without revealing its identity.
+- [Jet-labs/jet-admin](https://github.com/Jet-labs/jet-admin) - Web based PostgreSQL tables manager and admin dashboard for your operations!
+Edit data, build graphs and dashboards using queries.
 - [TryGhost/Ghost](https://github.com/TryGhost/Ghost) - Independent technology for modern publishing, memberships, subscriptions and newsletters.
 - [MagicMirrorOrg/MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) - MagicMirror² is an open source modular smart mirror platform.
 With a growing list of installable modules, the MagicMirror² allows you to convert your hallway or bathroom mirror into your personal assi
 - [Wervice/zentrox](https://github.com/Wervice/zentrox) - Server admin with batteries included